nstliveinst — NST script to customize the liveinst process.

 (which changes many passwords) whereas

-the anaconda installation screen only
+the normal anaconda installation only

-changes the password for the root account.
-This
+sets the password for the root account.

---desktop TEXT]
+--desktop TEXT

 You may use this argument to specify either:

-"--desktop console" or "--desktop
+" or "--desktop

 assumed and the system will boot in text mode.
-If you would like to
+If you would

---server TEXT]
+--server TEXT

 If you are installing the distribution to a

-"server" and would like a serial console configured, you may
+"server" and would like a serial console configured, you may use

-if you wanted to use serial device "ttyS0",
+wanted to use serial device "ttyS0

-you would specify "--server ttyS0" on the
+would specify "--server ttyS0

---server-baud INTEGER]
+--server-baud INTEGER

 You may use this argument to specify the baud rate